gloveboxes/Unlock-your-agents-potential-with-Model-Context-Protocol-PostgreSQL-Workshop/docs/docs/mcp-overview.md

 - **MCP Host:** The runtime or platform where the LLM executes (e.g., Azure AI Foundry Agent Service).
 - **MCP Client:** A library or SDK that converts the model’s tool calls or data queries into MCP‑formatted requests and forwards them to the server.
-- **MCP Server:** A service that registers tools, executes them on request, and returns results in a standard JSON format; implementations can plug in authentication, authorization, and logging as needed.
+- **MCP Server:** A service that registers tools, exposes them for discovery, executes them on request, and returns results in a standardized JSON format.
+It can be extended with authentication, authorization, and logging as needed.

-### Real‑World Analogy: Restaurant Service

-MCP works like a restaurant:

-- **MCP Host:** The dining area where customers (AI models) order.
-- **MCP Client:** The waiter who takes orders and delivers them in a standard format.
-- **MCP Server:** The kitchen that prepares dishes (tools), checks for restrictions (auth/logging), and returns the meal.
-- **MCP Tools/Data:** The dishes served to the customer.

-Because orders are standardized, any chef (server) can fulfill them, and any customer (model) can order without custom instructions.

 ### Key Components on an MCP Server